-We have audited the compliance of Athens-Hocking-Vinton Board of Alcohol, Drug Addiction and Mental Health Services, Athens County, Ohio (the Board), with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that apply to its major federal program for the year ended December 31, 2008.
-The Summary of Auditor's Results section of the accompanying Schedule of Findings identifies the Board's major federal program.
-The Board's management is responsible for complying with the requirements of laws, regulations, contracts, and grants applicable to each major federal program is the responsibility of the Board's management.
+We have audited the compliance of the Athens-Hocking-Vinton Board of Alcohol, Drug Addiction and Mental Health Services, Athens County, Ohio (the Board), with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that apply to each of its major federal programs for the year ended December 31, 2009.
+The Summary of Auditor's Results section of the accompanying Schedule of Findings identifies the Board's major federal programs.
+The Board's management is responsible for complying with the requirements of laws, regulations, contracts, and grants applicable to each major federal program.
 Our responsibility is to express an opinion on the Board's compliance based on our audit.

-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; and OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
-Those standards and OMB Circular A-133 require that we plan and perform the audit to reasonably assure whether noncompliance occurred with the types of compliance requirements referred to above that could directly and materially affect a major federal program.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in the Comptroller General of the United States' Government Auditing Standards; and OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
+Those standards and OMB Circular A-133 require that we plan and perform the audit to reasonably assure whether noncompliance occurred with the compliance requirements referred to above that could directly and materially affect a major federal program.
 An audit includes examining, on a test basis, evidence about the Board's compliance with those requirements and performing other procedures we considered necessary in the circumstances.
 We believe that our audit provides a reasonable basis for our opinion.
 Our audit does not provide a legal determination on the Board's compliance with those requirements.

-In our opinion, the Board, complied, in all material respects, with the requirements referred to above that apply to its major federal program for the year ended December 31, 2008.
+In our opinion, the Board, complied, in all material respects, with the requirements referred to above that apply to each of its major federal programs for the year ended December 31, 2009.